Watch 4 Shows at Once with Multi-View on DISH Hopper

 - DISH will pre-program your most recent channels; adjust as needed

 Note that MultiView only works with the Hopper 3 (and associated Joeys or Wallys), not the scaled down Hopper Duo or any other non-Hopper DVR.
 It’s specific to Hopper 3’s chip base so don’t expect it to transfer to other receivers anytime soon.
+The only exception is the relatively new Hopper 2 with Sling – since it shares much of the same hardware, it should work there as well.
 Here’s a bit more on how to turn it on…

 Only works with Hopper-compatible remotes